 In the recruitment sector, cash flow can sometimes create gaps due to the nature of work involved.
 Some sort of finance to support agencies throughout these periods can be of use, but how can invoice finance help?
 Most recruitment agencies have a diverse range of clients, varying in size, industry and business type.
 Many of these companies will only engage in recruitment sporadically, which means they cannot be relied on for a steady stream of income.
-This can make it challenging for recruitment agencies to manage cash flow.
+At times, this can make it challenging for recruitment agencies to manage cash flow.
 Due to the dynamic structure of recruitment invoice finance, this type of funding can be an appropriate solution.

 A 75% rise in the UK employment rate in the first three months of 2017 has renewed optimism and opened up opportunities for recruitment firms as well as benefiting the wider economy.
 This is the highest employment rate since 1971, according to the Office for National Statistics (ONS), with technology and service industries forging ahead in job creation.

 The outlook is rosy for the recruitment industry, and separate research was undertaken by the Recruitment and Employment Confederation (REC) echoes this, with 9,565 recruitment agencies reporting an annual turnover of more than £250,000.
 In spite of these positive findings, the statistics fail to add up as many recruitment firms find themselves in precarious circumstances.

 Cash Flow is a Major Issue in the Recruitment Sector